Price plummets 70%: How the AI computing power rental bubble burst?

 Current H100 Value Chain

 Note: The value chain, also known as value chain analysis or value chain model, was proposed by Michael Porter in 1985 in his book "Competitive Advantage."
 Porter pointed out that for a company to develop a unique competitive advantage, it must create higher added value for its goods and services.
-Business strategy structures the company's operating model into a series of value-adding processes, and this series of value-adding processes is the "value chain."
+Business strategy structures the company's operating model, becoming a series of value-adding processes, and this series of value-adding processes is the "value chain."

 The H100 value chain spans from hardware to AI inference models, and the participants can be roughly divided into the following categories: